aazuspan/eerepr/CONTRIBUTING.md

 hatch run test:all -k feature
 ```

+Rendered HTML is tested using [pytest-regressions](https://pytest-regressions.readthedocs.io/en/latest/overview.html), which compares the current HTML output for each object to the previously recorded output.
+Tests will fail if the HTML output changes.
+If the change is correct (i.e. an update to the HTML formatting or a difference in object representations in Earth Engine), use the `--force-regen` argument to regenerate a new "reference" HTML output.

 ### Building New Tests

 New features should have unit tests.
 If your test needs to use `getInfo` to retrieve data from an Earth Engine object, you'll need to use the caching system described below.

 Using `getInfo` to retrieve data from an Earth Engine object can be slow and network-dependent.
 To speed up tests, `eerepr` uses a caching function `tests.cache.get_info` to load data.
 This function takes an Earth Engine object and either 1) retrieves its info from a local cache file if it has been used before, or 2) retrieves it from the server and adds it to the cache.
-The cache directory and file (`tests/data/data.json`) will be created automatically the first time tests are run.
+The cache directory and file (`tests/data/.cache.json`) will be created automatically the first time tests are run.

 To demonstrate, let's write a new dummy test that checks the properties of a custom `ee.Image`.